AtmanActive/webmidi-rtc-transport/README.md

-The purpose of this web app is to connect several devices acros internet via MIDI in order to synchronize MIDI Transport Control (Mackie) signals so when a DAW goes into play mode, everyone connected can get the signal and automatically mute their communication microphones.
+The purpose of this web app is to connect several devices acros internet via MIDI in order to synchronize MIDI Transport Control (Mackie) signals so when a DAW goes into play mode, everyone connected can get the signal and have their communication microphones automatically muted.
 Also, when DAW playback stops, everyone receives the MIDI stop signal so their communication microphones can automatically unmute.